Afghan President Ghani and rival Abdullah sign power-sharing deal

 "It is now expected that these leaders resolve the problems that Afghanistan faces such as coronavirus and peace talks with the Taliban," Kabul-based political analyst Sayed Nasir Musawi told AFP.

-He said it was "immense pressure" from the United States that made the two agree a deal.
+He said "immense pressure" from the United States pushed the rivals to agree to the deal.

-"But it is difficult ... differences will remain until they reach an agreement with the Taliban."
+"But it is difficult ... differences will remain until they reach an agreement with the Taliban," added Musawi.

-Abdullah and Ghani contested the 2014 presidential election, with both claiming victory.
+Abdullah and Ghani also contested the 2014 presidential election, with both claiming victory.

 To avert a full-blown conflict, then-US secretary of state John Kerry brokered a deal between the two that left Abdullah as the country's chief executive.